Revenue Cycle Audits: What You Need to Know

 What's the Purpose of an Audit?

 A medical facility’s revenue cycle needs to operate efficiently to ensure financial viability.
 An audit will examine all operations to determine inefficiencies in processes, redundancies, and common types of coding and billing errors.
 It will determine if there is sufficient staffing as well as whether further education and training for staff are needed.
 An audit can point out problems in electronic health records and improve communication between coding and clinical documentation improvement (CDI) staff.
-An audit also can discover and reduce fraud and improper payments and ensure compliance with HIPAA regulations.
+An audit also can discover and reduce fraud and improper payments and ensure compliance with HIPAA regulations and contracts.
 Overall, an audit should help healthcare teams improve services, reduce claim denials, and lower costs.

 How Can I Prepare for and Conduct an Audit?